ben-jamin-chen/springboot-kafka-streams-rest-api/README.md

 * Docker 19+

 ## Initialize the project topics and data
-To get started, we need to first launch the Confluent services (i.e Schema Registry, Brokers, zookeeper) locally by running the `docker-compose up -d` CLI command on the [docker-compose.yml](https://github.com/bchen04/springboot-kafka-streams-rest-api/blob/master/docker-compose.yml) file.
+To get started, we need to first launch the Confluent services (i.e Schema Registry, Brokers, ZooKeeper) locally by running the `docker-compose up -d` CLI command on the [docker-compose.yml](https://github.com/bchen04/springboot-kafka-streams-rest-api/blob/master/docker-compose.yml) file.
 Typically, you can create a stack file (in the form of a YAML file) to define your applications.

 > Note: You can run `docker-compose down` to stop it.